Luizmardeab/Vancouver_Island_Big_trees/README.md

 ## Abstract

-Temperate rainforests of the Pacific Northwest of Canada are home to some of the largest trees in the World.
-Decades of overharvesting, targeting the most productive forests, and biased protection of low-productivity and low-accessibility forests have transformed much of the complex, large-treed old-growth into young, homogeneous stands.
-Adding to big-trees’ natural mortality and slow recruitment, such biases put these trees among the most imperilled organisms on earth.
-In the context of the 30x30 goals, it is crucial that conservation efforts first aim to alleviate these historical biases by targeting these rare large-treed forests.
-Current mapping of the remaining large-treed forests is insufficient to support conservation efforts.
-To address this gap, we developed a high-resolution canopy height model using a UNET deep-learning approach, trained on LiDAR-derived 99th percentile heights and various combinations of predictor variables derived from Sentinel-1 and -2.
-Compared to global canopy height models, our model trained with Sentinel-1 and Sentinel-2 (R² = 0.76, MAE = 4.90 m, RMSE = 6.92, BIAS = 0.34 m) improved explained variance by 35%, reduction in prediction error 27% for RMSE and 33% for MAE, reduced bias by ~10x, and increased the maximum predicted height from 58 m to 81 m.
-We identified 160k ha (31k – 314k ha) of big tree forests, with big-trees defined as the Top 5% = 48 m [Top 1% = 54 m to Top 10% = 44 m].
-We also found that the majority of these forests are in high elevations (500 to 800 m), on steep slopes (24–40°), and within 100 m of streams or wet areas, which are less accessible to humans and machinery or have legal restrictions.
-As for their protection status, 62% of big-tree forests are currently unprotected, 27% within formally protected areas, and 11% in OECMs.
-When overlapped with harvested areas, we found that 3k ha, equivalent to more than 4,000 soccer fields of logged big tree forests between 2019 and 2025.
-Part of these logging operations occurred within old-growth management areas, a type of OECM.
-Our work offers a framework for conservation and monitoring of big tree forests with high accuracy and open-source data, enabling targeted conservation efforts that can mitigate historical forestry and conservation biases.
+Canada’s coastal temperate rainforests support some of the world’s largest trees.
+Yet, decades of logging concentrated in the most productive forests, combined with the protection of less-productive areas, have transformed much of this ecosystem into younger, homogeneous stands.
+Such biases, compounded by natural mortality and slow recruitment, place big trees among the most imperiled organisms on Earth.
+Effective conservation efforts must address these historical biases by protecting rare big-treed forests.
+Current inventories lack spatial resolution, accuracy, and ability to capture forests sustaining the largest trees.
+To overcome these limitations, we developed a high-resolution (10-m) big-treed forest map by integrating airborne LiDAR, satellite imagery, and a deep learning approach.
+We identified approximately 160,000 hectares of big-treed forests, with roughly half located in human-modified landscapes and half in regions with reduced accessibility and limited disturbance.
+Of these last remaining big-treed forests, about 62% were unprotected.
+Notably, only 38% of the existing protected areas (PAs) and less than 2% of Other Effective Conservation Measures (OECMs) contain at least 1 ha of big-treed forest.
+Together, our results show that big-treed forests are under-protected, highly fragmented, and vulnerable to further human-caused loss.
+Our study provides a scalable, open-access framework for high-accuracy mapping and monitoring of big-treed forests to support targeted conservation of these rare and vulnerable ecosystems.

 ---

+## Significance Statement

+Big-treed forests are among the most ecologically valuable yet most threatened components of coastal temperate rainforests.
+Their conservation has been hindered by the absence of accurate, high-resolution maps capable of identifying where the largest trees persist.
+We address this gap by developing a 10-m big-treed forest map using airborne LiDAR, satellite imagery, and deep learning, revealing their true extent, distribution, and protection status.
+Our results show that these forests are rare, highly fragmented, and disproportionately unprotected, with about half occurring in remote, reduced-access regions and half in human-modified landscapes.
+Although focused on Vancouver Island, Canada, our approach provides a scalable, open-access framework to guide conservation planning and long-term monitoring of threatened big-treed ecosystems worldwide.

+---

-## Index Terms
+## Keywords
-Keystones, Deep Learning, Old-growth forests, Multispectral Imagery, SAR imagery
+Keystones, LiDAR, Old-growth forests, Multispectral Imagery, SAR imagery.

 ---